 Fun, Insightful Memorial Day Multimedia

 - 7 Things You Didn’t Know About Memorial Day From Time: If you have some extra time, these interesting, little-known facts about Memorial Day are worth a read.
+Another great source for background on the holiday, check out this CNN resource which explains the difference between Veterans Day and Memorial Day.

 - Veterans History Project From Library of Congress: Here, students can listen to and explore personal accounts of war from U.S. veterans.
 The collection has many dynamic uses in the classroom, from sources for essays and research, to giving a broader perspective on military conflicts.

-- Take A Virtual Tour of the National Museum of the Marine Corps: Here's a super interactive tour of the Marine Corps museum in Virginia.
+- Take A Virtual Tour of the National Museum of the Marine Corps: Here's a super, interactive tour of the Marine Corps museum in Virginia.
 The easy-to-navigate tour features 360-degree views of many of the exhibits, along with narrative text and related media.
 Other engaging virtual military museum tours include:

 - Memorial Day Activities for Kids From FamilyEducation.com: In this roundup from Family Education, there are plenty of engaging Memorial Day learning resources for younger kids, including crafts, coloring pages, and quizzes.